 People ask about the meaning in their lives because they do not know it.
 And yet from earliest times they have contemplated that a “higher” meaning exists beyond their limited understanding.
 What is the meaning of our existence?
 What is this limited, mortal “I”?
 Who am I really in this boundless reality, embedded in the eternal stream of Being and becoming?
 And what is the “true self”, the divine SELF?
 Is there a universal, a final answer?

 In the 16th century, the Italian bishop Augustinus Steuchus coined the phrase of philosophia perennis, the Eternal Philosophy.
 He used it to describe “those basic Truths, which have to be present at all times in all peoples and which have to constitute a science out of the One Principle (God). ”

 Dealing with the scriptures and oral traditions of wisdom teachers from all times it becomes clear that there is a universally valid essence fundamental to all great teachings and religions.
-In the core of the teaching there is absolute truth.
-It lies beyond the horizon of the human mind and can only be integral, i.e. taught with the involvement of transpersonal, cosmic intelligence and experienced.
-SUGGESTION ONLY. - When the mind is quiet and the heart is open, then the deep experience of absolute oneness can happen.
-The knowledge of born-to-be reveals itself: we are born to realize this unseperated way of being.
+In the core of the teaching there is absolute Truth.
+It lies beyond the horizon of the human mind and can only be integral experienced, i.e. taught with the involvement of transpersonal, cosmic intelligence.
+When the mind is quiet and the heart is open, then the deep experience of absolute Oneness can happen.
+The knowledge of born-to-be reveals itself: we are born to realize this unseperated way of Being.
 That is the real purpose of existence of a human being: knowledge of the SELF.